-- The focus of the undertaking will be on restoration and remediation of the local environment and preventing repeated non-compliance. - We expect the EU to extend 'beyond compliance' to improve the wider environmental performance of the responsible person making the offer. - The responsible person making the offer is protected from both criminal proceedings and monetary penalties if the offer is accepted by us. - The responsible person making the offer avoids the stigma of a criminal prosecution and any subsequent damage to their reputation if they comply with the EU. - The responsible person making the offer avoids potential reputational damage from other forms of enforcement action.
+- The focus of the undertaking will be on restoration and remediation of the local environment and preventing repeated non-compliance. - We expect the EU to improve the wider, longer term environmental performance of the responsible person making the offer.
+Furthermore, the responsible person making the offer: - is protected from both criminal proceedings and monetary penalties if the offer is accepted by us; - avoids the stigma of a criminal prosecution and any subsequent damage to their reputation if they comply with the EU; - avoids potential reputational damage from other forms of enforcement action.

-When an enforcement undertaking may be acceptable
+When an EU may be acceptable